Hyle-org/devhub-hyle/docs/concepts/index.md

     ---

-    Learn how to prove your blobs for Hylé.
+    Learn how to prove your blobs for Hyli.

     [:octicons-arrow-right-24: Read more](./proof-generation.md)